Australia Visas – Partner, Spouse, Fiancé (Prospective Marriage)

 • Must be an Australian citizen, Australian permanent resident or eligible New Zealand citizen.

-• Must be 18 or older (unless exceptional circumstances)
+• Must be 18 or older (unless exceptional circumstances exist)

 • Provide information on relevant offences and criminal record